Gros Morne National Park: Geology

 The park's rock formations, made famous by Robert Stevens and Harold Williams, include oceanic crust and mantle rock exposed by the obduction process of plate tectonics, as well as sedimentary rock formed during the Ordovician, Precambrian granite and Palaeozoic igneous rocks.
+The Global Boundary Stratotype Section and Point (GSSP) of the Tremadocian stage and the all Ordovician system is defined in the Green Point section within this park.

 The park is located in the Great Northern Peninsula of Western Newfoundland.
 This peninsula is referred to as the Humber Zone, a Miogeocline, the Highlands of which contain the largest external basement massif of the Grenville Orogeny in the Appalachian Orogen.
 This Precambrian basement is known as the Long Range Inlier, Long Range Complex or Basement Gneiss Complex, consisting of quartz–feldspar gneisses and granites that are up to 1550 Ma in age.
 Mt.
 Gros Morne and Mt.
 Big Level lie within this Inlier.
 The western boundary of this inlier (along Western Brook Pond, St. Pauls Inlet, and south of Portl Creek Pond) consists of Devonian and Ordovician thrust faults, where crystalline rocks thrust over Cambrian–Ordovician carbonate rocks and the Lower Paleozoic Humber Arm Allochthon.
 The Rocky Harbour mélange is a Lower–Middle Ordovician collection of greywacke, quartzite, dolomite shale, chert, limestone blocks within a black, green, and red scaly shale matrix, which occurs along the shore from West Brook Pond to Humber Arm (Bay of Islands).
 The south portion of the park, Table Mtn.
 (Tablelands) and North Arm Mtn., consists of Upper Cambrian and Lower Ordovician ophiolites known as the Bay of Islands Complex, Little Post Complex, and Old Man Cove Formation.
 Finally, a Pleistocene ice cap flowed radially across the island, developing fjords such as Bonne Bay.

 Tablelands

 The Tablelands, found between the towns of Trout River and Woody Point in south west of Gros Morne National Park, look more like a barren desert than traditional Newfoundland.
 This is due to the ultramafic rock – peridotite – which makes up the Tablelands.
 It is thought to originate in the Earth's mantle and was forced up from the depths during a plate collision several hundred million years ago.
 Peridotite lacks some of the usual nutrients required to sustain most plant life and has a toxic quality, hence its barren appearance.
 Peridotite is also high in iron, which accounts for its brownish colour (rusted colour).
-Underneath this weathered zone, the rock is really a dark green colour.
+Underneath the weathered surface zone, the unweathered rock is a dark green colour.